 - 9.5% VAT for banking and financial services.

 For comparison, VAT is 20% in France, 20% in the UK, 21% in Spain, and 23% in Ireland.
-As a resident of Andorra, you will enjoy some of the cheapest consumer goods in Western Europe due to low VAT.
+As a resident here, you will enjoy some of the cheapest consumer goods in Western Europe due to low VAT.

-Andorra has the lowest corporate taxes in Western Europe, with many tax exemptions.
+The principality has the lowest corporate taxes in Western Europe, with many tax exemptions.
 For comparison, Ireland, the biggest corporate tax haven in Europe has a tax rate of 12.5%.
-In Andorra, the corporate tax is only 10%.
+Here, the corporate tax is only 10%.

-You don’t have to physically reside in Andorra to incorporate in the principality for tax purposes.
+You don’t have to physically reside in the country to incorporate for tax purposes.
 It is possible to incorporate in Andorra for as little as €3,000 (not including agency fees).

 The Andorran government gives tax advantages for the first 3 years:

 - 50% reduction in the first year.
 This means the effective tax rate is only 5% for the first 12 months.
 If the company produces an income of €1,000,000, the corporate tax rate will only be €50,000.

-Residents of Andorra also have corporate tax exemptions in the first 3 years of operation.
-All new entrepreneurs and businesses who incorporate in Andorra for the first time can enjoy the following privileges:
+Residents also have corporate tax exemptions in the first 3 years of operation.
+All new entrepreneurs and businesses who incorporate for the first time can enjoy the following privileges:

 - 5% tax rate for income between €0-50,000 in the first 3 years.

 We offer a company formation service and we can help you set up your corporation including paperwork in Catalan.

-Property tax in Andorra is symbolic and tends to cost €100/year for a large 150m2+ home.
+Property tax is symbolic and tends to cost €100/year for a large 150m2+ home.
 On average, you’ll be paying €0.75 per square meter in property taxes a year.
 The tax is determined based on the parish of residence.